 Canon 30D vs Leica M9

 The Canon EOS 30D and the Leica M9 are two enthusiast cameras that were announced, respectively, in February 2006 and September 2009.
-The 30D is a DSLR, while the M9 is a rangefinder-style mirrorless camera.
+The 30D is a DSLR, while the M9 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (30D) and a full frame (M9) sensor.
 The Canon has a resolution of 8.2 megapixels, whereas the Leica provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.